wendlers/mpfshell/README.md

     mpfshell

-At the shell prompt, first connect to the device:
+At the shell prompt, first connect to the device.
+E.g. to connect via serail line:

     mpfs> open ttyUSB0

+Or connect vial telnet (WiPy) only:

+    mpfs> open tn:192.168.1.1,micro,python

+__Note__: Login and password are optional.
+If left out, they will be asked for.

 Now you can list the files on the device with: